S Corp vs LLC In California: Everything You Need to Know

 For instance, take two owners wherein the first owner’s priority is to obtain certain tax benefits before discussing anything else, while the second owner is more concerned with ownership flexibility or the appropriation of the businesses’ profits and loss.

 To properly address this issue, it is probably best for the lawyer organizing the business to take a step back, look at the overarching goal of the business, and choose the business structure that best suits the varying goals of the owners while having minimal compromises.

 If you need help with creating a business structure in California, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.